 Interior: (left) Renaissance stoup decorated with the Orsini roses; (right) wooden ceiling with the coat of arms of Cardinal Giovanni Battista Orsini (see a page on the ceilings of the Roman churches)

-Cardinal Orsini was for many years a trusted adviser to the pope, but eventually he was suspected of plotting against his son Cesare Borgia.
+Cardinal Orsini was for many years a trusted adviser to the Pope, but eventually he was suspected of plotting against his son Cesare Borgia.
 In January 1503 Pope Alexander summoned Cardinal Orsini to Rome and he imprisoned him in Castel Sant'Angelo.
 Cardinal Orsini's mother begged (and paid) the Pope to be allowed to look after his meals, but a few days later Cardinal Orsini died.
 According to widespread rumours he had drunk poisoned wine from a chalice personally offered to him by the Pope.
 All the properties of the Orsini, including the commandry of Farfa, were confiscated, but they were returned to them a few months later, because Pope Alexander VI died under mysterious circumstances in August.

 (left) Interior seen from the altar; (right) ancient columns with Renaissance capitals and above them portraits of Calixtus II and Stephen IX